What Are Spot Color Inks?

 - Decide whether you want to use the coated or uncoated version.

 - Think about what kind of paper will give you the best finish.
-We offer free sample packs to help you make the best decision.

 - Make sure you know what color you are looking for by sourcing a color chart from a company like Pantone.

 - If you use spot color information from a third party, make sure you use the correct color values to ensure the printer uses the right type of ink for your prints.

 Creating a Spot Color in Your Design App

 There are several ways to create a spot color, so let us show you how to make one using popular design applications from Adobe Creative Cloud.

 How To Add a Spot Color in Adobe InDesign

 - Step 1: Create a new spot color by selecting New Color Swatch in the Swatches panel menu.

 - Step 2: Select the drop-down menu (which defaults to Process Color).
 Adobe InDesign will present you with a varied list of spot color styles.
 Select your preferred style, and then choose your color.

 - Step 3: A spot color swatch will appear in your Swatches palette, which you can use in your artwork.
 Notice it has a different color icon compared to the process colors.